Why You Shouldn't Make Your Child Color Within Your Lines

 You're not allowing them to do it their way.
 That's how they learn, so I'm going to say it one more time.

 Allow them to color within or outside of their lines.

 We want to build foundations for creativity for your child.

 Companies today hire people that have a very creative background.
 A lot of art students in colleges are getting hired by big corporations like Google and financial institutions.

-They want people with creative minds.
+These companies want people with creative minds.